-The failure of a law enforcement officer to intervene as set forth in 550 CMR 6.05 may subject the officer to de-certification by the Commission.
+The failure of a law enforcement officer to intervene as set forth herein may subject the officer to de-certification by the Commission.

-6.07: Use of Force Reporting
+Xx Use of Force Reporting

-(1) Law enforcement agencies shall develop and implement a policy and procedure for reporting the use of force.
-Such policy shall mandate reporting such incidents including, but not limited to, officer-involved injuries or deaths as described in 550 CMR6.00, and include the use of a standard use of force reporting form as approved by the Committee and the Commission which shall be completed by any officer who uses force.
+Law enforcement agencies shall develop and implement a policy and procedure for reporting the use of force.
+Such policy shall mandate reporting such incidents including but not limited to officer-involved injuries or deaths as described herein, and include the use of a standard use of force reporting form as approved by the Committee and the Commission which shall be completed by any officer who uses force.

-(2) Law enforcement agencies shall report to the National Use of Force Data Collection Database when actions by a law enforcement officer resulted in the death or serious bodily injury of an individual, or when a law enforcement officer, in the absence of death or serious bodily injury, discharged a firearm at or in the direction of a person.
+Law enforcement agencies shall report to the National Use of Force Data Collection Database when actions by a law enforcement officer resulted in the death or serious bodily injury of an individual, or when a law enforcement officer, in the absence of death or serious bodily injury, discharged a firearm at or in the direction of a person.

-(3) Law enforcement agencies are not required to report the discharge of a firearm during training or qualification exercises, or for the purposes of animal destruction/euthanasia where necessary.
+Law enforcement agencies are not required to report the discharge of a firearm during training or qualification exercises, or for the purposes of animal destruction/euthanasia where necessary.

-(4) An officer who observes another officer using physical force, including deadly force, beyond that which is necessary or objectively reasonable based on the totality of the circumstances shall report the incident to an appropriate supervisor as soon as reasonably possible but not later than the end of the officer's shift.
+An officer who observes another officer using physical force, including deadly force, beyond that which is necessary or objectively reasonable based on the totality of the circumstances shall report the incident to an appropriate supervisor as soon as reasonably possible but not later than the end of the officer's shift.
 The officer shall prepare a detailed written statement describing the incident consistent with uniform protocols.
 The officer's written statement shall be included in the supervisor's report.

-(5) An officer who knowingly makes an untruthful statement concerning a material fact or knowingly omits a material fact from a use of force report may be subject to decertification.
+An officer who knowingly makes an untruthful statement concerning a material fact or knowingly omits a material fact from a use of force report may be subject to decertification.